michaelmagan/hydraai/README.md

 To use Hydra in your own NextJS app, follow the instructions in the package's readme [here.](/package/README.md)

 To run one of the example apps, follow the instructions in that example's readme.
-ToDo app instructions [here.](/examples/todo-app-demo/README.md)
+Charts app instructions [here.](/examples/charts-demo/README.md)

 ## How is this different from Vercel V0?